700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 • achieving the sale of land for housing by balancing the requirements of a playgroup, local authority and developer.

-Recent examples of how Rosie has helped clients include:
+Recent examples of how Stelios has helped clients include:

 Tracy is a Partner in the Real Estate team.

 Tracy has more than 12 years experience handling commercial property issues, notably landlord and tenant matters including lease negotiations, break clauses, assignments, boundary and access issues.
 She also advises on asset management, acquisitions and disposals, financing, restructuring and development work.